DataBiosphere/azul/README.md

     ```

 Alternatively, create an `environment.local.py` file in the project root
-directory and specifiy a global default for `GOOGLE_APPLICATION_CREDENTIALS`
+directory and specify a global default for `GOOGLE_APPLICATION_CREDENTIALS`
 there.